 In this counseling answer:

-•Another help is to practice the prayer postures for fun when your son is in an active mood.
+•Practice the prayer postures for fun when your son is in an active mood.
 Make it fun, like play.
-This way, he will learn the postures.”

 Wa `Alaykum As-salam Dear Sister,